Frontier League, Northwoods League, West Coast League Umpire Supervisor

 Highest Level: MiLB, American Association (MLB Partner League), NCAA Division I

 John leads the Umpire Placement Course and its staff, overseeing all aspects of operations.
 Named Frontier League Umpire Supervisor ahead of the 2024 season.
 Has been an Umpire Supervisor in the Northwoods League and West Coast League since the 2018 season, and continues in those roles.
 He has umpired NCAA Baseball since 2018, including postseason tournaments.
-He is a 2017 graduate of the Minor League Baseball Umpire Training Academy.
-He worked 12 seasons in Minor League Baseball in Baseball Operations, reaching Triple-A in 2011.
+Is a 2017 graduate of the Minor League Baseball Umpire Training Academy.
+Worked 12 seasons in Minor League Baseball in Baseball Operations, reaching Triple-A in 2011.
 His hunger for umpire development and education allows him to assist and facilitate umpires with their journey through the Umpire Placement Course.

 American Association Director of Umpires